Abdou-web-dev/discovermorocco/README.md

 Hello everyone,

 This website is about Morocco, it is intended to be like a guide to people who want to come visit Morocco, from foreign countries.
+Here is a demonstrative video of this project : https://drive.google.com/file/d/1UIKLh7zw0_lT6eep6SQ7FMGsdpoIEJSj/view?usp=sharing

-here are some screen shots of this project ! https://ibb.co/QnVprYR https://ibb.co/RQP0xWD https://ibb.co/B4YfSsQ
+and here are some screen shots of this project ! https://ibb.co/QnVprYR https://ibb.co/RQP0xWD https://ibb.co/B4YfSsQ